covivis/COVIVIS/README.md

 ## Functions
 ### find_me_from_sd(m,sd)
-- Calculation shape and scale parameters of Weibull distribution from the mean and the standard deviation of data.
+ Calculation shape and scale parameters of Weibull distribution from the mean and the standard deviation of data.

 ### generate_onset(reporteddata,xmu,xsd)
-- Estimate the number of disease onset from the number of reported cases with Monte Carlo method.
+ Estimate the number of disease onset from the number of reported cases with Monte Carlo method.
 The distribution of time delay from disease onset to reporting follows a Weibull distribution with mean $m$ and standard deviation $SD$.
--

 ### param_estim_by_lm(xdata,ydata)
+ Parameters estimation with a linear regression model.
+The function accepts time series data as the explanatory variable in the first argument and time series data as the objective variable in the second argument.
+It performs a linear regression analysis of the input values converted to ordinary logarithms and returns the regression coefficients, the intercept $a$ and the slope $b$, and its residual standard deviation $r$ between the explanatory and the objective values.
 ### epi.prediction_by_lm(xdata,pa,pb,pr)
 ### vi.param_estim_by_em_rev(sewagedata,onsetdata)
 ### vi.prediction_by_em_rev(sewagedata,v,omega,gamma,pr)